KhalilZer/KhalilZer/README.md

 # Web and Mobile Developer

 Welcome to my GitHub profile!
-This repository showcases my work as a senior web developer, highlighting my skills, projects, and contributions to the web development community.
+This repository showcases my work as a  web and mobile developer, highlighting my skills, projects, and contributions to the web development community.
 It serves as a portfolio and a reference for potential employers or collaborators.

 ## Table of Contents